 In December 2019, a mysterious illness was reported in Wuhan, China.
-The cause of the disease was soon confirmed from a new kind of virus called coronavirus, and the infection has spread to a number of countries around the world including Cameroon.
+The cause of the disease was soon confirmed from a new kind of virus called coronavirus, and the infection has spread to many countries around the world including Cameroon.

 World Health Organization (WHO) has termed the coronavirus disease COVID-19.
-Reports on March 10, this year say, the disease has already spread to nearly 100 countries in the world, and have killed over 4,020 people and counting.
+Reports on March 10, this year say, the disease has already spread to nearly 100 countries in the world and has killed over 4,020 people and counting.

 On March 6, 2020, the Ministry of Health in Cameroon announced the first 2 cases diagnosed in Yaounde, stemming from France through a said Cameroonian, now having a French Nationality.

 The Cameroon Baptist Convention (CBC) Health Services’ Doctors and Health Administrators, on March 11, convened an extraordinary meeting at the Baptist Center Nkwen, Bamenda to discuss appropriate measures and ways to manage the disease outbreak.

 Medical scientists say the disease spread 10 times faster than the Ebola Virus.
 By March 10, 2020, there were already more than 120,000 diagnosed cases and 4,026 deaths globally.

 Although signs and symptoms of COVID-19 are generally similar to normal seasonal flues, Doctors say the disease originated from the Severe Acute Respiratory Syndrome (SARS) virus epidemic that breakout in China in 2003, more severe and kills faster.

 Dr. Denis Palmer of Mbingo Baptist Hospital (MBH) said the symptoms of coronavirus are more severe and commonly characterized by fever, fatigue, cough, and dyspnea.
 “If one manifests such signs and symptoms, the person is recommended to urgently see the doctor.